 Spherical Database Characteristics and Invariants

-- eg (classic database), a person's address is different in their personal context versus in their work context
+- eg databases: a person's address is different in their personal context versus in their work context

-- eg more generally (change management), the aspects of an item can have similarities and differences over time and across branches.
+- eg, more generally, change management: the contents of an item can change over time and be different across branches.

 - Contextual containment is a kind of scope, delineating a lexical relationship between the container and contained

 - Relationships contained within sub-contexts are qualified by the encompassing container.

 eg, a person's work address in the context of one employer is different than that person's work address n the context of another employer.

 - This scoping realizes spherical containment.